choisus08/project_4_frontend/flexi_shift_frontend/README.md

 ## Issues
 1. Unable to implement authentication
-    - Was able to render register & login forms but the backend was unable to receive the requests rendering the auth feature incomplete; Commented out my attempt.
+    - Utilized the register & login forms already packaged by Django but the backend was unable to receive the requests rendering the auth feature incomplete; Commented out my attempt.
 </br>